 My writing adventure has also given me the opportunity to celebrate National Pickle Day, do library presentations, library storytimes, and a Barnes & Noble story time, serve as a Regional Social Chair for SCBWI IA (from 2017-2021), attend multiple conferences, teach a publishing class at a local community college, present webinars, and more.

 More recently, I have been focusing my attention on editing.
-I currently serve as a copyeditor for BiblioKid Publishing and a Quality Assurance Editor for SchoolhouseTeachers.com.
+I currently serve as a Copyeditor for BiblioKid Publishing and the Editing Coordinator for SchoolhouseTeachers.com.
 I’m excited to see where my writing adventure will lead me next.

 Well, I’ve rambled on long enough!
 Please contact me if you have any questions or comments.
 Sign up for my email list at the bottom of this page if you would like to receive e-newsletters that includes sneak peeks and updates on my writings.
 Thank you for visiting.
 May you have a wonderful day!